andywalton7/sdk-test/source/index.html.md

 # Creating a Pack Order Flow From Delivery Options

 Like the **Delivery Options** flow, the **Delivery Options > Pack Order** flow enables you to provide delivery timeslots to your customer at point of purchase.
-However, rather than generating a consignment from the options selected, this flow generates orders, which can then be packed into multiple consignments.
+However, rather than generating a single consignment from the options selected, this flow generates orders, which can then be packed into multiple consignments.

 The **Delivery Options > Pack Order** flow is useful if you want to provide front-end delivery options but you cannot guarantee that the contents of your customer's online basket will map directly to a single consignment.
 For example, you might operate more than one warehouse and so may need to ship some products separately.

 There are six steps to the process: